radkum/ps-parser/README.md

 VERSION 0.0.1
 + parse each powershell variant -  DONE
 + support for each expression -  DONE
-- improve evaluation of pipelines, to handle 'redirections', more commands, etc
++ improve evaluation of pipelines, to handle 'redirections', more commands, etc
-- extend parser to handle all statements
++ extend parser to handle all statements
++ deal with letter case agnostic powershell
+- deal with "FromBase64 encoding"
 - add deobfuscation() function to return evaluated script
 - add function() to filter out token from script